etherlinkcom/docs/docs/network/smart-rollup-nodes.md

         --data-dir $SR_DATA_DIR
       ```

-1. Wait two weeks for the node's last commitment to be cemented.
+1. Keep the node running for two weeks for the node's last commitment to be cemented.

 1. Recover the node's bonded tez by running this command: